-Instead of wandering around or following the crowds, we decided to use a pedestrian route suggested in one of the travel guides about Paris.
+Instead of wandering around or following the crowds, we decided to use a pedestrian route suggested by one of the travel guides about Paris.
 It turned out to be a good one and we really enjoyed the sights along the way as we climbed up the hill.

 The route starts at the metro station Blanche at the famous Moulin Rouge.